Stay Snatched

 Detailed measurements and full instructions can be found in the recipe card at the bottom of this post.

-1. Combine mayo, minced garlic, lemon juice, Creole Seasoning, smoked paprika, mustard, and hot sauce in a bowl.
+2. Stir in the minced garlic, lemon juice, Creole seasoning, smoked paprika, mustard, and hot sauce.

 Close-up of a hand holding a crispy, golden-brown fried green tomato partially dipped in creamy white sauce, with sliced raw green tomatoes and dipping sauce in the background.